pcwu2022/Obsidian-Vault/Economics/Tax System.md

         * The tax payment itself.
         * Deadweight losses (distortions of incentives).
         * Administrative burdens (compliance costs).
-    * Deadweight loss arises because taxes distort incentives, leading to a reduction in economic well-being exceeding the revenue collected.
+    * [[Deadweight Loss]] arises because taxes distort incentives, leading to a reduction in economic well-being exceeding the revenue collected.
     * Administrative burdens involve the time and money spent complying with tax laws.
     * Debate exists on whether income or consumption should be taxed, with consumption tax potentially reducing disincentives to save.
-    * Marginal tax rate (tax on an additional dollar of income) is crucial for understanding incentive distortions, while the average tax rate (total taxes/total income) reflects the overall tax burden.
+    * **Marginal Tax Rate**: The rate you pay on your **next dollar of income**.
+It applies to the highest income bracket you fall into.
+It's useful for understanding how additional income will be taxed.
+	- **Average Tax Rate**: The **total tax you pay divided by your total income**.
+It reflects the overall percentage of your income that goes to taxes.
-    * Lump-sum tax (fixed amount for everyone) is the most efficient as it has no deadweight loss and minimal administrative burden, but is generally considered unfair.
+    * Lump-sum tax (fixed amount for everyone) is the most efficient as it has no [[Deadweight Loss]] and minimal administrative burden, but is generally considered unfair.
 * **Taxes and Equity**
     * Tax equity concerns how the tax burden is distributed across the population.
     * The **benefits principle** suggests taxes should be based on the benefits received from government services (e.g., gasoline tax for roads).